-Travel generates over $9.26 billion in visitor spending each year in IOWA.
-Over 70,700 people are employed within the travel sector in Iowa.
+Travel generates over $9.4 billion in visitor spending each year in IOWA.
+Over 65,000 people are employed within the travel sector in Iowa.
 Iowa’s state travel budget ranks #42 out of 50 states.
+(Economic Impact of Visitors in Iowa 2021, Tourism Economics, November 2022)

-The Iowa travel industry is currently organized by regional associations which deliver education, networking, and programs.
-In addition, there are statewide organizations that focus on specific niche market activities.
+The Iowa travel industry was previously organized by regional associations in addition to statewide organizations to focus on specific niche market activities.
 As part of an industry-wide strategic sector plan in 2015, a goal was outlined to improve collaboration, partnerships, and expertise amongst stakeholders.
-Stakeholders have worked for the last several years to mold this concept into the Iowa Travel Industry Partners Association and Foundation.
-This new association aligns with the recommendation from the Governor’s Economic Growth Subgroup of Hospitality and Tourism industry professionals to develop a public/private organization to represent the interests of Iowa’s tourism industry as part of a statewide strategic plan for tourism, including investment strategy.
+Stakeholders worked for several years to mold this concept into what we know today as the Iowa Travel Industry Partners Association (iTIP) and Foundation. iTIP aligns with the recommendation from the Governor’s Economic Growth Subgroup of Hospitality and Tourism (2020) industry professionals to develop a public/private organization to represent the interests of Iowa’s tourism industry as part of a statewide strategic plan for tourism, including investment strategy.

 In December 2020, 501c6 and 501c3 filings were submitted to begin the formation of the new organization.
-Learn more about the work of the 501c3 iTIP Foundation.
+The organization officially launched programming on July 1, 2021.

-The goal of the Iowa Travel Industry Partners is to:
+The Board of Directors of Iowa Travel Industry Partners is committed to these values:

 The key benefits of a united statewide travel organization include: